grzesiek/sql_migrations/README.md

 ## License

-This is free sofware licensed under MIT license, see LICENSE file
+This is free software licensed under MIT license, see LICENSE file